MathewSam/Spill_framework/README.md

         return dX,[(self.W, dW),(self.b, db)]

 Using the Vectorize layer can help stack the convolutional layers to the linear layers and provide a means to reshape the gradient as needed.
 However, making these changes adds time and computation to the code.
-The current code has been designed to train fast with as little unnecessary computation as possible
+The current code has been designed to train fast with as little unnecessary computation as possible.

+The current code **DOES NOT** use the vectorize class and the vectorize operation is handled internally .The changes allow take the vectorization out of the class.
+The above changes are suggested to allow design of more complicated and complex networks if desired.

+For the current configuration, the model's gradient backpropagation is tested with gradient checking in the test_CNN.py file.

 ### Sample architecture
-A simple architecture with the changes suggested above is shown here:
+A simple architecture with the changes suggested above for more complex networks is shown here: